tes-test-test/Darkchain-v0.01-Alpha/README.md

 How to contribute
 This project follows the all-contributors specification.
 Contributions of any kind welcome!

-How updates are made to ethereum.org:
+How updates are made to darkchain.xyz:
 Submit an issue
 Create a new issue
 Comment on the issue (if you'd like to be assigned to it) - that way our team can assign the issue to you.